-Thinking of buying real estate in Hamilton?
+Thinking of buying real estate in Ontario?
 If so, you’ll want to make sure you steer clear of these expensive problems that other investors have discovered the hard way!
-Read this blog post to learn the 4 common mistakes investment property buyers make in Hamilton…
+Read this blog post to learn the 4 common mistakes investment property buyers make in Ontario…

 Failing to act fast: Real estate investing isn’t like stock investing.
 With stock investing, there are millions of stocks to buy every day and when you find one you want to invest in, there’s a good chance you can acquire it.
 But all real estate is one-of-a-kind.
 Simply put, you can only invest in one property.
 So when an opportunity comes by, jump on it.